oscaram007/webforge/README.md

 ### 🛡️ Thinking About What Goes Wrong

-**Skill involved:** Defensive Programming · Empathy for Users · Edge Case Planning
+**Skills involved➡️** Defensive Programming · Empathy for Users · Edge Case Planning

 Most software behaves perfectly when everything goes according to plan.
 The real test is what happens when it does not.